AI-Vector-Accelerator/tensorflow/README.md

 # AVA TensorFlow Fork
-### For details on compiling for the standard and accelerated CV32E40P see the the readme here:
+### For details on compiling for the standard and accelerated CV32E40P see the the readme [here](tensorflow/lite/micro/kernels/cv32e40p-ml/README.md):
-./tensorflow/lite/micro/kernels/cv32e40p-ml

 <div align="center">